jilliankim/p1_navigation/REPORT.md

 ### Learning Algorithm

+DQN is a form of Q-learning with function approximation (using a neural network), which means it tries to learn a state-action value function Q (given by a neural network in DQN) by minimizing temporal-difference errors

+Double DQN is implemented in the Agent with the following two neural networks (identical architecture):
+- Local network (implements the agent's current policy)
+- Target network (estimates the Q-value function targets from which the agent learns) Experience replay is implemented through the Replay Buffer class, which stores and shuffles a batch of experiences for the agent to learn from.

 I implemented double DQN network and this improved by solving the environment in 412 episodes.

 Hyperparameters used for double DQN network are: